Ishk1401/E2EE-messenger/README.md

 # secure end to end encrypted chatting application
 ***note: must read the challenges that i face during the project developement, also snap and shots of working project is down in , github not being able to render those images so please click on them and those images will gonna open seperately in the new tab.***

+index-
+1. description
+2. Features
+3. challanges that i faced
+4. snaps of working project
+5. system architecture (pending)
+6. workflow of code (status: pending , reason : too complex ... trying to make it less  complicative to write here but will gonna bring soon)

 ***Thankyou***

 ## description: